-Battle for Delhi: How Anti-CAA protests may play spoilsport for three parties
+Battle for Delhi: How Anti-CAA protests likely to play 'spoilsport' for three parties

 Delhi Elections: AAP announces list of 70 candidates; Kejriwal to fight from New Delhi

-It can be recalled that in 2013, BJP which was riding on still-building Narendra Modi wave, came came closest to forming a government, but however fell short of majority mark and it chose to claim high moral ground by not staking claim to form government, which political debutant Arvind Kejriwal formed with outside support of the Congress.
+It can be recalled that in 2013, BJP which was riding on still-building Narendra Modi wave, came closest to form a government, but however fell short of majority mark and it chose to claim high moral ground by not staking claim to form government, which political debutant Arvind Kejriwal formed with outside support of the Congress.

 Now, even after five years, the BJP still banks on the Modi wave and the AAP on Kejriwal's positive agenda of governance.